xuzifan08/Trending_of_Reddit/README.md

 #### 2. Spark: ETL
 I used spark to read data from s3 as two dataframe: submission and comment.
-Extracted, unioned , drop duplicates and created author and subreddit as dataframe from both submission and comment.
+Extracted, unioned, dropped duplicates and created authors and subreddit as dataframe from both submission and comment.
 ![Image description](images/spark_processing_1.png)

 Then I generated two new submission and comment dataframe by getting useful columns from original dataframe.